DallanQ/race_for_the_galaxy/Manual.md

 The powers of various cards can alter these rules if a player has them in their tableau, possibly providing extra card draws or allowing a player to keep additional cards.

+#### Explore Summary (page 3)

+Needs to be added

-### II: DEVELOP
+### II: DEVELOP (page 4)

 Action: each player places a development card from their hand face down, or no card if a player doesn't intend to place a development.
 Once all players have done so, they simultaneously turn them face up and then pay for them.

 If desired, players can put their intended developments (if any) under their action card, revealing them when everyone is ready.

-Each development has(icon of a white diamond) symbol containing its cost, ranging from 1–6.
+Each development has a (icon of a white diamond) symbol containing its cost, ranging from 1–6.
 To pay for a development, a player discards cards equal to this number face down from their hand.

 Players who chose Develop, as the bonus, discard one card fewer than the development's cost.
 If, due to powers, a player is already discarding no cards, no bonus is received.